Chicago Medical Malpractice Lawyers

-Seeking medical care means entrusting your very life or that of your child to a doctor, surgeon, or other type healthcare professional.
-Medical malpractice can result in permanent disability or even death.
-In fact, it takes the lives of about 98,000 people in the U.S. every year.
+Seeking medical care means entrusting your wellbeing or that of your child to a doctor, surgeon, or other healthcare professional.
+When something goes wrong with your medical care, it can result in severe injury, permanent disability, or even death.

 Some common types of medical malpractice include: